amelie-schlueter/dynamic-island-web/README.md

   </div>
 </div>

-### Dynamic Island Webclone
+## Dynamic Island Webclone

+I constantly work on enhancing my web animation skills.
+I practiced Framer Motion by recreating the Dynamic Island on the web with Next.js, Framer Motion, and Tailwind CSS.
+Explore the component and learn more about it on my [personal site](https://amelieschlueter.com).

+### How to use

 ---

-I am always striving to improve my Webanimation Skills.
-In order to practise Framer Motion i recreated the Dynamic Island on the web using NextJS / Framer Motion and Tailwind CSS.

-You can try out the component and read more about the implementation on [my portfolio](https://amelieschlueter.com/interactions/dynamic-island).implementation

-### How to use

 1. Clone the Repo